tyusha0/emulationstation-openbox/README.md

-# kodi-openbox
+# emulationstation-openbox
-An xsession that runs Kodi media center on top of an Openbox session
+An xsession that runs Emulationstation on top of an Openbox session

 ## Install